 Mexican Talavera Tile roots date back to 15th century Spain.
 Many of the designs and patterns of this decorative ceramic Talavera Tile can be traced back to Chinese and Philippine origins, while older variations of this art form date back to 8th-century Arab culture.
 During the Middle Ages, craftsmen in Italy began experimenting with glazes, and as a result, many new colors were developed.
 When the Italians introduced the unison of the Arab, Italian, and Asian motif during the 15th century to Spain, the Talavera Tile ceramic was born.
 In turn, following the Spanish colonization of Mexico, the Spaniards introduced the new ceramic and Mexican artisans adopted it.

 Talavera tiles are handmade and minor size and color variations are inherent in the manufacturing process.
 Also, slight instances of warpage and crazing are accepted flaws created by antique firing methods and simply add warmth and charm to the finished installation.
-The following instructions will help ensure a satisfactory installation:
+The following instructions are simply a guideline for most project spaces.
+Consult with your local contractor for details specific to your job site.
+Expect variations to this process specific to your job site.

 - Apply a thin layer of Thinset on the surface to be tiled.